slmnv5/pepelats/doc/menu_layout.md

 notes) used by MIDI controller and number of song parts
 As an example there is alternative layout using fewer buttons in directory : [4-2-menu](../config/menu/4-2-menu)

-In every layout directory there is configuration INI file:
+In the **main.ini** configuration file there is [MIDI] section:

-* [config.ini](../config/menu/6-4-menu/config.ini) -- defines MIDI notes and keyboard keys
+* [main.ini](../main.ini) -- defines MIDI notes and keyboard keys used by controller

-There is navigation INI file, these commands work in all views.
+In the menu directory there are 5 INI files:

-* [navigate.ini](../config/menu/6-4-menu/navigate.ini) -- control navigation between views
+* [navigation.ini](../config/menu/6-4-menu/navigation.ini) -- control navigation between 4 views

-There are 4 view INI files, commands are active only when the view is selected.

-* [play.ini](../config/menu/6-4-menu/play.ini) -- playing and recording of song parts and loops
+* [play.ini](../config/menu/6-4-menu/play.ini) -- view for playing and recording of song parts and loops
-* [song.ini](../config/menu/6-4-menu/song.ini) -- saving and loading of songs
+* [song.ini](../config/menu/6-4-menu/song.ini) -- view for saving and loading of songs
-* [drum.ini](../config/menu/6-4-menu/drum.ini) -- drum configuration and parameters
+* [drum.ini](../config/menu/6-4-menu/drum.ini) -- view for drum configuration and parameters
-* [serv.ini](../config/menu/6-4-menu/serv.ini) -- restart and other service functions
+* [serv.ini](../config/menu/6-4-menu/serv.ini) -- view for restart and other service functions

 Each view may have several sections that provide different options.
 As an example play view has section [play.0] to work with song parts and [play.1] to work with loops inside one part

 ### Controller configuration

-In config.ini file there are 2 options in MIDI section:
+In main.ini file there are 2 options in MIDI section:

-[MIDI]

-keyboard_keys -- N keys on computer keyboard, used only if MIDI controller is missing

-keyboard_notes -- N notes of MIDI foot controller pedal.
+keyboard_keys -- N keys on computer keyboard, used only if MIDI controller is missing keyboard_notes -- N notes of MIDI foot controller pedal.
 Note velocity must be > 10

 ### Menu hints